kazmath/battlechronicle-importer/doc/tutorial_script.md

 ### Step 4

-At that point, a message will be shown with either:
+At that point, a message will appear showing either:

-- "Output copied to clipboard", in which case you can just paste the result into the input field of this website; or
+- "Output copied to clipboard" — you can simply paste the result into this website's input field; or
 - "Failed to copy to clipboard.
-Download the file provided to receive output.", meaning something went wrong when trying to copy to the system's clipboard, so, after clicking "OK", it will just download the file that you will have to open and copy-paste its contents into the input field yourself.
+Download the file provided to receive output." — the file will be downloaded automatically, and you can just drag and drop it into the input field of this website.

 After that, just click the "convert" button.